How to discipline your kids when you’re exhausted

 • Wait about two minutes

-• Go up to them and tell them that you noticed they didn’t do what you asked and that they have until the timer rings to do it.
-Explain what the consequence will be if they don’t do it.
+• Explain what the consequence will be if they don’t do it.
 The idea here is not about punishment but rather about encouraging them to understand that every action they take has an automatic consequence.
 For example, if they haven’t put the toy away, you take the toy away completely.

 • After the time has passed, the consequence occurs

-The aim of this method is two-fold.
+The aim of this method is two-fold:

 • Firstly, you are only asking once – Ask once/warn once/ consequence.
 Therefore, your child is learning you mean business!